Art and Architecture

-Art Book Review: Black and Blue by Carol Mavor
+Art Books: Black and Blue by Carol Mavor

 Carol Mavor's Black and Blue: The Bruising Passion of Camera Lucida, La Jetée, Sans soleil, and Hiroshima mon amour looks to cinema and art to expose memories through imagery and senses.
 Mavor takes the gallery of images that fill Black and Blue and juxtaposes them with her own life.
 She uses these essays to examine her feelings about her mother and her mother's memory in regards to developing Alzheimer's Disease.
 "My mother has lost herself.
 My mother has forgotten herself.
 My mother no longer fears forgetting.
 There is nothing to remember" (p.
 3).
 In this book Mavor, Professor of Art History and Visual Studies at the University of Manchester, takes an autobiographical look at events of the past—the bombing of Hiroshima, racial tension—and the images that have documented those events, and tells about the impressions left on her life.
 The recovery of these impressions is often heightened by an artistic experience.